Prachi Srivastava

 Work in Progress

-Role of Inflation Uncertainty on Household Wage Growth Expectations (JMP) With Philip Schnattinger.
+Inflation Uncertainty and Household Wage Growth Expectations With Philip Schnattinger.

 Draft coming soon!